jeffpk62/tone-analyzer/case-studies.md

 ## Predicting Twitter retweets and likes
 {: #twitterRetweets}

 Establishing a brand on Twitter is becoming a requirement for companies to succeed.
-An essential part of establishing you or your company as worth following is creating tweets that garner many likes and retweets.
+An essential part of establishing you or your company as worth being followed is creating tweets that garner many likes and retweets.

 ### Goals
 {: #twitterRetweetsGoals}